-Since it is pre-manufactured, the material can be fabric-reinforced to provide additional stability and multidirectional strength.
+Because it is pre-manufactured, the material can be fabric-reinforced to provide additional stability and multi-directional strength.
 Walkable PVC roof membranes can cost up to 50 percent less than conventional membranes installed with a protective overlay.
-They also feature benefits in terms of its easy installation and low maintenance requirements-while coated systems can require recoating, vinyl deck systems are maintainable with periodic washing to remove surface dirt.
+They also feature benefits in terms of easy installation and low maintenance.

 Rougher membranes can require washing with a scrub brush and mild detergent or pressure washing.
 Regular inspection of caulking and immediate attention to any loose seaming help ensure the PVC membrane lasts for years to come.

-A properly specified PVC membrane should incorporate mildew inhibitors, be fire-retardant, resistant to chemicals, and meet all building code standards.
-It should also have UV and heat stabilizers to resist the potential of vinyl cracking, embrittlement, and discoloration.
+A properly specified PVC membrane should incorporate mildew inhibitors, be fire-retardant and resistant to chemicals, and meet all building-code standards.
+It should also have UV ray and heat stabilizers to resist the potential of vinyl cracking, embrittlement and discoloration.

-While waterproofing is the most significant attribute of a PVC membrane, appearance is also important.
-Vinyl products come in a wide variety of patterns, colors, and textures geared to diverse needs and budgets that can create complimentary or contrasting borders.
+Although waterproofing is the most significant attribute of a PVC membrane, appearance is also important.
+Vinyl products come in a wide variety of patterns, colors and textures geared to diverse needs and budgets that can create complementary or contrasting borders.